cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 #### Document Size

-- Strive to use smaller documents (~1K); create write-only documents where possible
+- Strive to use smaller documents (~1K)
+- Create write-only documents where possible
 - Be aware of the cost to read and update **Jumbo Documents**

 #### Indexing